Louis Armstrong: Family

-On February 4, 1924, Armstrong married Lil Hardin Armstrong, King Oliver's pianist.
-She had divorced her first husband a few years earlier.
-Armstrong's second wife helped him develop his career, but they separated in 1931 and divorced in 1938.
-Armstrong then married Alpha Smith.
-His relationship with Alpha began while he was playing at the Vendome during the 1920s and continued long after.
-Armstrong's marriage to her lasted four years; they divorced in 1942.
-He then married Lucille Wilson, a singer at the Cotton Club in New York, in October 1942.
+Armstrong married Lucille Wilson, a singer at the Cotton Club in New York, in October 1942.
 They remained married until his death in 1971.

 Armstrong's marriages produced no offspring.
 However, in December 2012, 57-year-old Sharon Preston-Folta claimed to be his daughter from a 1950s affair between Armstrong and Lucille "Sweets" Preston, a dancer at the Cotton Club.
 In a 1955 letter to his manager, Joe Glaser, Armstrong affirmed his belief that Preston's newborn baby was his daughter, and ordered Glaser to pay a monthly allowance of $400 ($ in dollars) to mother and child.